 How popular is the baby name Butcher in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Butcher and check out all the blog posts that mention the name Butcher.
+Plus, check out all the blog posts that mention the name Butcher.

 I didn’t have time to pick out 666 names, but here’s a quick list of six:

 6. Adolf, but only when used with Hitler.

 5. Hannibal, because that Hannibal Lector association is unshakable.